hashicorp/consul-template/README.md

   // create them.
   destination = "/path/on/disk/where/template/will/render.txt"

-  // This option allows embedding a template in the configuration file rather
+  // This option allows embedding the contents of a template in the configuration
-  // then supplying the `source` path to the template file.
-This is useful for
+  // file rather then supplying the `source` path to the template file.
+This is
-  // short templates.
-This option can is mutually exclusive with the `source`
+  // useful for short templates.
+This option is mutually exclusive with the
-  // option.
+  // `source` option.
-  embedded_template = "{{key_or_default \"service/redis/maxconns@east-aws\" \"5\"}}"
+  contents = "{{key_or_default \"service/redis/maxconns@east-aws\" \"5\"}}"

   // This is the optional command to run when the template is rendered.
 The
   // command will only run if the resulting template changes.
 The command must